The President Kennedy Assassination

 "Large Bloody Defect in JFK's Throat"

 In this photo, we note a large bloody defect of at least "6,5 cm" wide and "2,5 cm" high.
-One can thus conclude that this defect was necessarily the result of a surgical exploration performed in order to extract the bullet lodged in JFK's throat, and this prior to the autopsy as Dr. John Ebersole detected no bullets in the President's body.
+One can thus conclude that this defect was necessarily the result of a surgical exploration performed in order to extract the bullet lodged in JFK's throat, and this prior to the autopsy performed by Dr. Humes.

 As for the bullet having hit JFK in the back, the FBI agents James Sibert and Francis O'Neill asserted in their report, then in a memorandum, that this bullet had fallen out of the President's back during the cardiac massage done at Parkland Hospital.
 It goes without saying that Sibert and O'Neill were never called as witnesses before the Warren Commission.